 Students should refrain from inappropriate, intimate behaviors on campus or at school related events and activities.
 Inappropriate displays of affection include but are not limited to touching, fondling, hugging, snuggling and kissing.
 MSB recognizes that students may develop genuine feelings for each other, and therefore holding hands is allowed during non-instructional time.
 Students are expected to show good taste and conduct themselves respectfully at all times.

-Second Offense: Up to 5 days Dorm Restriction Repeat Offense: Up to 5 Days Room Restriction
+Second Offense: Up to 5 days Dorm Restriction

 Profanity

 Swearing, cursing or making obscene gestures, including abusive, vulgar or disrespectful language.
 The social situation and good taste will be taken into consideration in enforcement.